matthew-samyn/nyc-crashes/README.md

 05/07/2021 - 06/07/2021

 ## Personal situation
-Struggling to understand with one-hot'n-coding.
+Struggling to understand the one-hot'n-coding.